asb2m10/plugincollider/README.md

 ## Build instructions

-Be sure to install SuperCollider and JUCE dependencies; dont forget [sndfile](https://github.com/libsndfile/libsndfile).
+Be sure to install SuperCollider and JUCE dependencies; dont forget [sndfile](https://github.com/libsndfile/libsndfile) on Linux.
 Then clone recursivly the repository and build Plugincollider like a normal cmake project :

     git clone --recursive https://github.com/asb2m10/Plugincollider
     cd Plugincollider